Irenezs/Notes/Pys.md

 # Thursday
 Length - As L$\uparrow$, the R$\uparrow$, as the electrons travel further they are more likely to collide with the +ve ions.
 Area - As A$\uparrow$, the R$\downarrow$.
 This is as more electrons can travel down the wire per second for a static voltage.
 Temperature - As T$\uparrow$, R$\uparrow$.
-This is as the +ve ions are vibrating more vigourusly, and so are more likely to collide with them.
+This is as the +ve ions are vibrating more vigorously, and so are more likely to collide with them.
-Material - If the spacing of the
+Material - If the spacing of the +ve ions is different, the resistance will be different.

+To find the resistivity of a wire, you can use a micrometer to measure and average several points on the wire to find the diameter, then calculate the area.
+Use crocodile clips and a ruler to vary the length of the wire.
+Use a voltmeter and ammeter to find the resistance for each length.